msabramo/cjsonx/README.md

 included only if they are specified.

 `timedelta` objects can be encoded using a similar syntax, by preceding the time notation with a '+' or '-'.
-In place of hours, minutes, or seconds, only the fields days, seconds, and microseconds are specified.
-That would look something like this:
+In addition to hours, minutes, and seconds, days and microseconds are specified in this format:
 ```
 {
-    "key_name": d"±DD:SS:UUUUU"
+    "key_name": d"±DD:HH:MM:SS.UUUUU"
 }
 ```
 Days must not be omitted (although it can be zero) and need not be zero-padded.
-Seconds and microseconds must not be omitted either (again, can be zero and/or one digit wide).
+Hours, minutes, and seconds must not be omitted either (again, can be zero and/or one digit wide).
+Microseconds are optional.

 ### Decimal syntax